gchq/Palisade-services/filtered-resource-service/README.md

 ## Example Data Payloads

-The Filtered-Resource Service carries a moderate level of complexity; as such, orchestrating a manual interaction with the service is quite verbose.
+The Filtered-Resource Service requires a number of inputs from separate services to produce its results; as such, orchestrating a manual interaction with the service is quite verbose.
 The steps required are as follows:

 1. POST onto the masked-resource queue (`http://filtered-resource-service/api/masked-resource`) as if an output has come from the Attribute-Masking Service
     * This includes an additional pair of empty `START` and `END` of stream messages before and after the data payload respectively
     * Additionally, all three of these messages (and all further messages) will include a `test-token` in the header - this is our token from the Palisade Service